Nico Touches the Walls: Who Are You? (2008)

 The band raised quickly from the indie scene to a top label.
 In 2008, they featured in a television commercial for Glico's Pocky.
 Their debut single "Yoru no Hate" was released in February 2008, being an introduction single for the rock quartet, which reached number 64 on the Oricon Chart.
 They kept raising, and later their second single "The Bungy" was released on June 4, being a very different song from their previous style.
 The band also had the song "Broken Youth" featured as ending theme for the anime series Naruto: Shippuden, that year.
 "Broken Youth" became one of the band's most popular songs, reaching 24 on the chart in Japan.
 In the same year, their debut studio album Who Are You? was released on September 24 containing all their previous singles.
 "Who are you?" almost entered in the top 10, reaching number 11 in its first week.

-Later, Nico Touches the walls embarked on tour to promote the album, Titled "TOUR2008　Bon voyage,Etranger", the tour started in Shibuya, in a special concert named "We are NICO Touches the Walls. ～A Queen of the Night～", on October 15, and finished in Tokyo, on December 14.
+Later, Nico Touches the walls embarked on tour to promote the album, Titled "Tour 2008 Bon voyage, Etranger", the tour started in Shibuya, in a special concert named "We are Nico Touches the Walls. ～A Queen of the Night～", on October 15, and finished in Tokyo, on December 14.